Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 You must be registered with the Health and Care Professions Council (HCPC) to work as a clinical psychologist.
 This involves completing three years of postgraduate training leading to a Doctorate in clinical psychology, or equivalent, approved by the HCPC.

-Most Doctorate course providers are looking for a first class honours degree or a good 2:1.
-Some may accept a low 2:1 or a 2:2 if you have a relevant Masters degree.
+You'll usually need a first class honours degree or a 2:1 (some courses will require an upper 2:1) to get a place on a Doctorate course.
+Some providers may accept a 2:2 (or a lower 2:1) if you have a relevant Masters or PhD.
+You'll also need significant relevant clinical/research work experience.
 Check with individual course providers for details of their entry requirements.

 Applications for most doctorate courses are made through the Clearing House for Postgraduate Courses in Clinical Psychology.
 However, the University of Hull and Queens University Belfast operate their own admissions process.
-Applications open during September and close in late November.
-All training courses are full time and there are no part-time or distance learning options available.
+Applications usually open during September and close in late November.
+The majority of courses are full time over three years.

 Currently, most places on clinical psychology doctorate courses are funded by the NHS and you'll usually be employed by the NHS as a trainee clinical psychologist.
-This situation may change, however, so check when applying for a place whether there is funding available.
-Training includes a combination of academic teaching, clinical experience in a range of clinical settings and the completion of a research project.
+This situation may change, however, so check when applying for a place whether funding is available.
+Training follows a structure programme of learning which combines academic and practical training, including clinical placements and research.

 - empathy and a person-centred approach to clients